 10. Alternative Food

-In addition to self-sustaining farming (e.g. growing crops that are edible for humans and can be eaten raw), you’ll want to consider off-grid gardening as a way of producing your own food without having to rely on any outside sources.
+In addition to self-sustaining farming (e.g. growing crops that are edible for humans and can be eaten raw), you’ll want to consider off-grid gardening as a way of producing your own food.

 If you don’t already know how to create a self-sustainable garden, be sure to check out our Gardening For Preppers (The Mega Guide) article to learn more.